apostrophecms/apostrophe-documentation/reference/apostrophe-module/index.md

 self.render at a later time.
 The returned function must be called with req.
-You may pass data now and also when invoking the function; data passed now serves as defaults for the object passed later
+You may pass data now and also when invoking the function; data passed now serves as defaults for the object passed later.
 ### partialer(*name*, *data*)
 Returns a function that can be used to invoke self.partial at a later time.
-You may pass data now and also when invoking the function; data passed now serves as defaults for the object passed later
+You may pass data now and also when invoking the function; data passed now serves as defaults for the object passed later.
 ### renderPage(*req*, *template*, *data*)
-TIP: you probably want self.sendPage, which loads data.home for you.
+TIP: you probably want `self.sendPage`, which loads `data.home` for you and also sends the response to the browser.

 This method generates a complete HTML page for transmission to the browser.
-Returns HTML markup ready to send (but self.sendPage is more convenient).
+Returns HTML markup ready to send (but `self.sendPage` is more convenient).

 If `template` is a function it is passed a data object,